kulics/koral/book-en/basic-type.md

 ## Boolean
 boolean are logical values ​​because they can only be true or false.
 It is often used to assist in judging logic.

-In this language, the default boolean is the type `Bl`, which is a type that has only true and false values.
+In this language, the default boolean is the type `Bl`, which is a type that has only True and False values.

 E.g:
 ```
-boolean1 := true     # true
+boolean1 := True      # true
-boolean2 := false     # false
+boolean2 := False     # false
 ```
 ## Object
 In particular, sometimes you need a type that can be any object to assist in the completion of the function, so it is `Obj`.